 email: NvdH @iecostat.nl

-An alternative is proposed, the ECx, i.e. the concentration causing an effect of x%.
+- The ECx, i.e. the estimated concentration causing an effect of x% compared to the control.

 - The parNEC, i.e. the estimate of the NEC in a parametric threshold model of the concentration-response relationship.

 - NOEC values should always be accompanied by the minimum observable difference under the given test conditions.
 The value of the observed parameter in the NOEC compared to the control should also be given.

 - The NOEC should (in due time) be replaced by another measure for (almost) no effect.